bcgov/fasstr/README.md

 the date amongst the n-day means, where “right” averages the day-of and previous n-1 days, “centre” date is in the middle of the averages, and “left” averages the day-of and the following n-1 days.
-For your own analyses you can add rolling means to your dataset using the `add_rolling_means()` function.
+For your own analyses you can add rolling means to your data set using the `add_rolling_means()` function.

 ##### Year and Month Filtering

-To customize your analyses for specific time periods, you can designate the start and end years of your analysis using the `start_year` and `end_year` arguments and remove any unwanted years (for partial datasets for example) by listing them in the `excluded_years` argument (e.g. `excluded_years = c(1990, 1992:1994)`).
+To customize your analyses for specific time periods, you can designate the start and end years of your analysis using the `start_year` and `end_year` arguments and remove any unwanted years (for partial data sets for example) by listing them in the `excluded_years` argument (e.g. `excluded_years = c(1990, 1992:1994)`).
 Alternatively, some functions have an argument called `complete_years` that summarizes data from just those years which have complete flow records.
 Some functions will also allow you to select the months of a year to analyze, using the `months` argument, as opposed to all months (if you want just summer low-flows, for example).
-Leaving these arguments blank will result in the summary/analysis of all years and months of the provided dataset.
+Leaving these arguments blank will result in the summary/analysis of all years and months of the provided data set.

 To group analyses by water, or hydrologic, years instead of calendar years, if desired, you can set `water_year_start` within most functions